MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-cash-flow.md

 - Maintain the company’s cash flows through centralized control.

 This document provides a step-by-step example that illustrates the settings and user activities for cash flow management in Microsoft Dynamics 365 for Finance and Operations.

+> [!NOTE]
+> The data set that is used in this document is for demo purposes only.
+The codes that you use for ledger accounts, value-added tax (VAT), rates, and so on, should comply with the rules that are accepted in your company.

 In this example, Contoso Retail RUS (RURT) is a subsidiary of an industrial holding company and does business as an operating legal entity.
 Contoso Entertainment Systems Russia (RUMF) is an internal bank of an industrial holding company and handles all payments.